journeymonitor/infra/ABOUT.md

 - **[control](https://github.com/journeymonitor/control)** is a Symfony2 application that powers the web frontend at http://journeymonitor.com
-- **[monitor](https://github.com/journeymonitor/monitor)** is a plain PHP application with Bash script additions that does the actual heavy-lifting of running the testcases against a Firefox/Selenium setup and collecting the performance metrics
+- **[monitor](https://github.com/journeymonitor/monitor)** is a plain PHP application with Bash script additions that does the actual heavy-lifting of running the testcases against a Firefox/Selenium setup and collecting the results
+- **[analyze](https://github.com/journeymonitor/anaylze)** is a Scala/Spark application that extracts interesting
+  metrics from the testcase runs